theJugglingCompany.com

 Items in working memory

-Working memory holds roughly 4 (Cowan, 2001) to 7 (Miller, 1956) items simultaneously.
+Human working memory holds roughly 7 items simultaneously.
 Each concurrent change program adds load.
 When the load exceeds processing bandwidth, patterns stop being distinguishable.

 The difference between pattern and noise